sjanhunen/dokimazo/papers/in-his-name-the-father-and-the-son.md

 > The Father judges no one, but has given all judgment to the Son ... he has given him authority to execute judgment, because he is the Son of Man.
 [Jhn 5:22-27 ESV]

-The judgment exercised by the Son is always by faith.
+The Son always exercises his judgment by faith.
 That is, it is [based on what He hears][7] from the Father.
 Unlike the judgment of the Jewish leaders, His judgment is always based solidly on the Word of God in alignment with the Will of God.

 > I can do nothing on my own.
 As I hear, I judge, and my judgment is just, because I seek not my own will but the will of him who sent me.
 [Jhn 5:30 ESV]

-This close relationship between Father and Son illustrates three necessary aspects of any relationship:
+The close relationship between the Father and the Son illustrates three essential aspects of any relationship:

 1. Purpose - the Father gave the Son authority to give life and to judge
-2. Trust - the Son executed His authority through perfect faith in the Father's Word
+2. Trust - the Son executed His authority through faith in the Father's Word
-3. Obedience - the work that the Son did was in alignment with Father's will
+3. Faithfulness - the Son lived in perfect obedience to the Father's will

-This is summarized concisely by Jesus when he says
+These three - purpose, trust, and faithfulness - are now brought to a concise summary by Jesus.

 > I have come in my Father's name [Jhn 5:43 ESV]

-For Christ to come in His Father's name meant nothing less than Him fulfilling the purpose the Father had given Him through trust and obedience.
-It was the Father that had given Jesus all authority for His ministry and all power to do His works.
-The Jewish leaders refused to accept this fact.
-But here we have, in simple terms, the answer to their question.
+For Christ to come in His Father's name meant nothing less than Him fulfilling the purpose the Father had authorized for Him.
+This was accomplished through complete trust in the Father's word and faithfulness to the Father's will.

+TODO: Bring this back to the start nicely.

 [1]: http://www.blueletterbible.org/Bible.cfm?b=Mat&c=21&t=KJV#s=950023
 [2]: http://www.welcometohosanna.com/LIFE_OF_JESUS/036_Ministry16JourneyToJerusalem.htm